1. Draw a bird or another creature on your mirror using face-paint, lipstick, eyeliner or another removable paint.

 3. Shine torch on your mirror and reflect onto the wall.

-4. Move mirror around to send your bird or creature on an adventure around the house.
+4. Move mirror around to send your bird or creature on an adventure around the room.

 Continue Learning